spxp/spxp-specs/SpxpProfileSpec-V03.md

 ### 11.1 Signing and Encrypting Posts
 Posts can be requested individually from the server.
 Thus, post messages are signed individually and independent of each other.
-Also private data is embedded in each post individually instead of the server response as whole.
+Also, private data is embedded in each post individually instead of the server response as whole.
 The member `seqts` is not part of the signature.
 It is a technical field assigned by the server.
 To authenticate a specific creation time, the `createts` member should be used.